 We measure our impact of our curriculum through the following methods:

 - Feedback and developmental comments

 - Termly formal mathematics assessments enable school to track progress, predict future performance and benchmark against national averages (from Year Two upwards)

 - Pupil progress meetings

 Fluency is an important aspect of Mathematics throughout the school as this underpins Maths Mastery and allows children to become functional mathematicians.
 Each class will focus on fluency every day to ensure that the basics are mastered and allow the children to solve more complex aspects of maths.
-We promote the use of IT, developing the home-school link through our use of TT Rockstars, Mathletics and our Judo Maths competitions.
+We promote the use of IT, developing the home-school link through our use of TT Rockstars and maths competitons.